 Once you’ve chosen your printer paper, you’ll want to frame those photos.
 This isn’t always as easy as you think.
 It’s not always simple to get the perfect picture frame size for your wall art.
 This is partly because the aspect ratio of our photos is not always the same as the paper we want to use.
 Paper sizing can be surprisingly confusing.
 So here’s a quick explanation…

-What You Need to Know About Paper Size
+Understanding Picture Frame Sizes and Paper Size: What You Need to Know

 Photo printer paper is largely the same across the globe, apart from standard “office” size paper.
 In North America, the standard is US letter size (8.5 x 11″ / 215.9 x 279.4 mm).
 Almost everywhere else, it is A4 (8.27 x 11.69″ / 210 x 297 mm).
 They are very similar in size.
 Your average home printer or dedicated photo printer will happily default to this size.

 But the aspect ratio of the paper is even more important than raw size.
 This is usually given as the ratio of one side to the other.
 So 6 x 4″ (15 x 10 cm) paper has an aspect ratio of 3:2.
 US letter has a ratio of 1:1.29 (roughly 13:10).
 A4 (and in fact every ‘A’ size paper) is 1:1.41 (roughly 7:5).
 For the math lovers out there, the ratio is actually 1:√2.

 If you’ve ever even briefly looked into this, you’ll know there’s a problem.
 The pictures your camera produces do not neatly fit these larger paper formats.
 This table shows the aspect ratio of the most common camera formats and papers.